replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/tcp-port.md

     - tcpPortStatus:
         collectorName: "Kubernetes API TCP Port Status"
         port: 6443
+        # Is primary node and is not upgrade
         exclude: '{{kurl and .IsPrimary (not .IsUpgrade) | not }}'
   analyzers:
     - tcpPortStatus: